Liamani

-Liamani Segura (born October 24, 2008) is an American singer and actress of Puerto Rican and Salvadorian ancestry.
+Liamani Segura (born October 24, 2008), known mononymously as Liamani, is an American singer and actress of Puerto Rican and Salvadoran ancestry.
 Liamani began her musical career at age 9 when she was cast as Dorothy in the Lees–McRae College Summer Theatre production of The Wiz.
 As an actress, she made her television debut in High School Musical: The Musical: The Series as Emmy.
+She played Pink in the Disney channel movie Descendants: Wicked Wonderland (2026) and starred as Sage in Camp Rock 3 (2026).

 Self-taught, she began performing in public at age six, has sung the national anthem at many venues, including the Indy 500, Game 1 of Major League Baseball's 2018 National League Division Series between the Milwaukee Brewers and Colorado Rockies at Miller Park, and the 2019 NCAA Women's Final Four Championship Game.

 Early life

 I remember the words and I just sing my little heart out.